Follow the steps

 - Tuber melanosporum (Périgord black truffle).

-Fungi and mushroom spawn species approved for import
+Fungi and mushroom spawn species provisionally eligible for import

 Not all fungi and mushroom spawn species can be imported.
-Check the list of scientific names to find out if your species is approved.
+Check the list of scientific names to find out if your species is eligible.

 Species not yet approved for import

-If your fungi species is not approved for import, you can apply to the Environmental Protection Agency (EPA) to have it approved.
+If your fungus species is not approved for import, you can apply to the Environmental Protection Agency (EPA) to have it approved.

-If EPA approves your application, you'll then need to ask MPI to develop an IHS for the species.
+If EPA approves your application, you will then need to ask MPI to develop an IHS for the species.

 Check other agencies' import restrictions